fbpx

 Osteopath for Sports Injuries

-A sprained ankle occurs when you roll, twist or land in a position that causes stretching or tearing of the ligaments that stabilize the ankle joint.
-This mostly happens on the outer part of the foot (inversion sprain) but can also occur on the inside (eversion sprain).
+Your ankle will roll, twist or land in a position that causes stretching or tearing of the ligaments that hold the ankle bones together.
+This mostly happens on the outer part of the ankle (inversion sprain) but can also occur on the inside ankle region (eversion sprain).

 Common symptoms of an ankle sprain are pain, swelling, tenderness, bruising, restricted motion and instability.